Terms and Conditions

 - The Company Secretary (or any Officer acting in that capacity), if a member is in arrears with any subscription fee (or part thereof) 3 months after the due date.
 The member will remain liable to pay the Association all subscriptions fees due for the current year.

-- A Resolution of Council, if a member fails to observe any applicable rule of the Association (including the Code of Professional Conducts of the Association), or injures or brings into disrepute the Association or the profession of Clinical Biochemistry and/or Laboratory Medicine.
+- A Resolution of Council, if a member fails to observe any applicable rule of the Association (including the Code of Professional Conducts of the Association), or injures or brings into disrepute the Association or the profession of Laboratory Medicine.
 Such a Resolution must be passed by Council, with a two-thirds majority of votes cast and the member must have been given the opportunity to defend their conduct.

 4. Members’ Obligations to the Association